-If you love wandering around ancient manors and fortresses, you might want to visit them all.
-Because even if they’re just a bunch of rocks, they still hold a lot of history and it’s interesting to know the stories that have played there.
+If you love wondering around ancient manors and fortresses, you might want to visit them all, because even if they’re just a bunch of rocks, they still hold a lot of history and it’s interesting to know the stories that have played there.
 Standing in one of the most beautiful castles of Hungary, knowing that heroes have fought there to protect their country and their families while holding of foreign invaders, … very cool!

-Some of these castles boast entire museums, complete with impressive maquettes of how things looked decades ago.
-You can be sure to learn quite a few interesting facts when visiting these castles.
-Whether you’re just in it for the Instagrammable pictures.
-If you want to learn more about the history of Hungary, these are the best and most beautiful Hungary castles.
+Some of these castles boast entire museums, complete with impressive scale models of how things looked decades ago and you’ll be sure to learn quite a few interesting facts when visiting these castles.
+Whether you’re just in it for the Instagrammable pictures or you really want to learn more about the history of Hungary, these are the best and most beautiful Hungary castles.

-Boldogko Castle is one of the most impressive castles in Hungary thanks to its location on top of the only rocky hill in its wide surroundings.
-It’s located in the North-East of Hungary, not too far from Miskolc.
-If you’re in the area, you must definitely visit it!
+Boldogko Castle is one of the most impressive castles in Hungary due to its location on top of the only rocky hill in its wide surroundings.
+It’s located in the North-East of Hungary, not too far from Miskolc and if you’re in the area, you should definitely visit it!

-The coolest part about Boldogko Castle is the castle part that protrudes onto an extending rock.
-You can reach this part via a wooden walkway and it takes you to a picture-perfect viewpoint over the surrounding landscape.
+The coolest part about Boldogko Castle is the castle part that is protruding onto an extending rock.
+You can reach this part via a wooden walkway and it takes you to a picture perfect viewpoint over the surrounding landscape.